masterofannihilation/ipk-l4-scan/README.md

 ### Processing Responses

 The `PacketCapture` class processes the responses received from the target ports.
 It analyzes the packets to determine the status of the ports (open, closed, or filtered).
 The class uses various helper methods to parse the headers of the received packets and extract relevant information.
 Raw IPv6 sockets will not receive whole IP datagram, instead they receive transport layer header directly, so responses are handled accordingly.
 The results are then printed to the console.
+If there are no more ports to scan, all the processes are cancelled and program ends.

 ## Testing
 To ensure the accuracy and reliability of the L4 Scanner, the following testing methods were employed: